dilner1/Portfolio_one/README.md

 - Desktop version is clearly out of line

 The issue stopped when I removed the display element, the natural flow of the page correted the mistake as it was already responsive.
-This has taught me it is very easy to over code something.
+This has taught me it is very easy to add unecessary code.

-# Footer and Form alignment
+I noticed  the radio input dots in the inquiery section were also slightly out of line with the text. the reason was I set the margin-left to 50%, this again looked correct on mobile but clearly not on a larger screen.
+Changing this to instead margin: 0 atuo; fixed the issue.

+## Footer

 This section is not in regards to a page breaking error however for design purposes it made the site look unpolished.